-Students who have participated in a previous Doctoral Academy or who are part of the Institute's PhD Program in Refugee and Forced Migration Studies are ineligible.
+Students who have participated in a previous Institute Doctoral Academy are ineligible.

 Applicants are asked to provide the following information via an online form.
 We strongly recommend that you prepare your answers offline (in Microsoft Word or similar) and save a copy for your own records.